JelleBroekhuijsen/azure-automanage-example/README.md

 To validate the Azure Policy configuration, navigate to the Azure Portal and open the Azure Policy blade.
 Select the policy you created and click on the `Assignments` tab.
 Here you should see the policy assignment.
 If you click on the assignment you can see the compliance state of the policy.
 If you click on the `View compliance details` button you can see the compliance state of the individual resources.
 If the resource is in a non-compliant state, you can remediate it by clicking on the `Remediate` button.

-### VM Guest Configuration Management
+### On the VM

-To validate the VM Guest Configuration Management configuration, navigate to the Azure Portal and open the VM blade.
-Select the VM you created and click on the `Configuration Management` tab.
-Here you should see the configuration assignment.

-Using this assignment method appears to take a very long time to apply the configuration.
-I have not been able to figure out why this is the case.
+To validate that the DSC config has actually been applied, log on to the VM and open the `Environment Variables`-window: `Control Panel > System and Security > System > Advanced system settings > Environment Variables`.
+In the `System variables`-section you should see a variable named `MC_ENV_CONFIG_MANAGEMENT` and a variable named `MC_ENV_POLICY`.
+These variables have been set by the DSC configuration.

 ## Notes